PeqNP/ays-docs/content/library/virtual-nodes.md

 Virtual modes can be considered as ephemeral, although their life span depends on the context.

-The typical use case for virtual nodes is that you wish to quickly assign the same measurements to many nodes.
+The typical use case for virtual nodes is that you wish to quickly assign the same monitors to many nodes.
 In other words, they represent an asset or service that share the same properties.

 ## Micro services